Chronology of Exposure to Gone Girl Feminism- Part 3

 The Bar

-Friedrichschain is district in what was once east Berlin, now full of the hubbub of happening in one of Europe’s most vibrant cities.
-It was on once a centre for punks, with many squats that doubled as clubs and people’s kitchens and community hub.
-Boxhaggener Platz, or ‘Boxsie’, is a series of boxes within boxes, each inviting different happenings to happen.
-The outermost box is composed of the street lined with coffeehouses that turn into bars as the sun goes down.
-There is a promenade around the plaza made from a mosaic of grey, blue and purple cobbles.
-Slender birch trees rise scattered around the promenade to offer a contrast of colour in the autumn, and some shade in the summer.
-Beneath the birches, flea markets can be found every weekend.
-Sparse wild bushes are pinned back by benches that look inward onto a ‘greenish lawn’ where musicians play and people throw a Frisbee around.
-People sit into the wee hours smoking rollies and drinking 1 litre glass bottle of beer before jumping back on their bike to pedal to their respective Kietz, or district.
-Locals are prone to stick to their own Kiez, but those hungry to discover the city will cycle far through the night for something new.
-If you are tourist, you are bound to make your visit to Boxy, and the surrounding streets, lined with bars and the odd smallish club of convenience.
-Of course, gentrification follows.
+Friedrichschain was once a district of east Berlin.
+Decades after the wall came down it remained a centre for punks, artists and anti-capitalist protesters.
+There were many squats that housed a bar, a club, or a Vokü (soup kitchen) on the bottom floor.
+Some of these old haunts remain.
+For better or worse, it is now full of the hubbub of one of Europe’s most vibrant cities.
+Boxhaggener Platz is in the centre of Freidrichschain.
+‘Boxy’, as it is know, is like a town square composed of a series of boxes within boxes, each inviting different happenings to happen.
+The outermost box is composed of café that turn into bars as the sun goes down, each with their own vareity of fold away chairs making a terrace on the pavement.
+Then, accross the street, there is a promenade around the park made from a mosaic of grey, blue and purple cobbles.
+A scattering of slender birch trees rise from the cobbles to offer a contrast of colour in the autumn and some much needed shade in the summer.
+Flea markets can be found every weekend beneath the birches.
+On the inside of this promenade are sparse wild bushes that enclose the park.
+The bushes are pinned back by benches looking inward onto the ‘greenish lawn’ where musicians play and people throw a Frisbee around during the day.
+People sit into the wee hours on these benches smoking rollies and drinking 1 litre glass bottles of beer.
+Then they jump back on their bike to pedal back to their respective Kiez, or neighbourhood.
+Locals are prone to stick to their own Kiez, but those hungry to discover the city will cycle far through the night.
+If you are tourist, you are bound to make your visit to Boxy for the streets lined with bars and the odd smallish club of convenience.

-The usual antagonism ensues as more and more restaurants, clothes shops and coiffures open up in Friedrichschain, once the home of punks and protesters.
-Now there is a quick turn over of bars as the rent and rates are increased.
-The local favourites are down to the few bars still running after 10-15 years.
-My work-place was one of five back then.
-Decked out with second hand furniture from the eighties so that each corner was unique, and the general vibe was as if sitting in your friends living room.
-It was off the main thoroughfare, and the only bar on the block.
-The only thing beyond us was a bridge heading out Freidrichschain.
+Of course gentrification ensues and ever more restaurants, clothes shops and coiffures open up.
+Now there is a quick turn over of bars because the rent and rates are steadily increased.
+The local favourites are the few bars still running after 10 to 15 years.
+The bar where I worked was one of five back then.
+Decked out with second hand furniture from the eighties so that each corner was unique, the general vibe was as if sitting in your friend’s living room.
+It was off the main thoroughfare and the only bar on the block.
+The only thing beyond us was a bridge heading out Friedrichschain.
 People would come to our quiet café to write their thesis, or their novel, or read their paper on the notorious wobbly tables of such retro cafes in Berlin.
-We served breakfasts on clothed tables on the weekend, and the candles would come to each table at night to make a flickering ambience.
-It was popular place for first dates, but the mainstay were all the locals who were motley crew, from all walks of life.
-Some had finished their own shift at a bar, or a clothes shop, just around the corner.
-Others were maths teachers, accountants, lecturers, bankers, musicians, art columnists, husky morning radio presenters, or actors whom I recently recognised in The Quenn’s Gambit.
+We served breakfasts on clothed tables on the weekend, and the candles would come out to each table at night to make a flickering ambience.
+It was a popular place for first dates, but the mainstay were all the locals who were motley crew, from all walks of life.
+Some had finished their own shift at a bar or a clothes shop just around the corner.
+Others were maths teachers, accountants, lecturers, bankers, musicians, art columnists, husky morning radio presenters, or actors who I recently recognised in The Quenn’s Gambit.
 It was always an interesting place to be.
-As the only non-native, I was lucky to get a gig that was predominately still German speaking.
-I got a lot of support from everyone at the bar in face of the harassment- nearly my colleagues were women, as was the proprietor and manager.
-Little did I know that I would get more support here than anywhere post hence.
-It was just two women who were there on a campaign of harassment.
+As the only non-native, I was lucky to get a gig that was predominately German speaking.
+Nearly all my colleagues were women, as was the proprietor and manager.
+I was lucky to get a lot of support from everyone at the bar in face of the harassment.
+More support than I would receeve anywhere post hence.

 Emails to Ingrid, and a demand for friendship

-Later I would stupidly include Ingrid’s address in a group email to workmates organizing a BBQ.
-The day after, Alma seemed to threaten me with, ‘Oh, that was trusting, giving your girlfriends email out’.
-My suspicions about her trying to catch me cheating as part of the campaign were only mild up to this point, now it seemed she was openly threatening my relationship.
+Later I would stupidly include Ingrid’s address in a group email to workmates while organizing a BBQ.
+The day after, Alma seemed to threaten me, ‘Oh, that was trusting, giving your girlfriend’s email out’.
+My suspicions about her trying to catch me cheating had been muted by her overtures of friendship, now it seemed she was openly threatening my relationship.
 I had to wonder whether Ingrid was not already involved, as Olga had been.
-I did not want to destroy the only relationship I had in Berlin because of suspicions the activists had planted in me.
-Much later, they sent an email to my girlfriend inviting her to prepare a Spanish evening with Spanish food for them.
+I did not want to destroy the only relationship I had in Berlin because of suspicions that the activists had intentionaly planted.
+Much later, they sent an email to my girlfriend inviting her to prepare an evening of Spanish food for them.
 My girlfriend cried her eyes out and asked me how this woman had got her email.
-This is the only moment that still gnaws at me now.
+This is the only moment that gnaws at me now.
 Ingrid seemed genuinely upset.
 This bought our relationship some time from suspicion, but then, Ingrid replied politely, and when Alma invited us to dinner at her place, Ingrid accepted.
-I didn’t even reply to Alma because, to not put too fine a point on it, I thought Alma might be a dangerous nut job.
+I didn’t even reply to Alma because I thought Alma might be a nut job.
 However, Ingrid convinced me that this email was probably just her way of being nice.

 Allegedly hating German women

 I was accused of not liking German women repeatedly in the early months of the campaign.
 They pointed out that I had been in Berlin for five years but my two girlfriends were not locals.
 One was from Holland and one was from Spain.
-They pretended not to know about Olga.
 I did not meet or mix with many local women despite trying.
 This is a common story.
 Those that I did try to court were not interested.
-Each will have had their own reasons, but I’ve heard local women are reluctant to get involved with men who are fresh to Berlin.
-There is such a high turn over and some women do not want another summer romance taking in the sights and sounds all over Berlin.
-I mentioned this, but they had their own reasons to think some men just don’t like German women and, for some reason, they were convinced that British men do not like German women.
-Or, at least, they were trying to convince me that they were so convinced.
-I slowly realised this may be a tactic to make me feel guilty, and it worked.
-Even if you held suspicions, you could never be sure, and you did not want anyone to feel this way.
-I endured abuse for much longer than I should have because I did not want them to think there was anything horrible about them, nor that I was racist.
-I tried to kill them with kindness.
+Each will have had their own reasons, but I’ve heard there is such a high turn over of people in Berlin that women are reluctant to get involved in, what will probably be, another summer romance.
+I mentioned this to my two antogonists, but they had their own reasons to think that some men just don’t like German women.
+They thought British men prone to this prejudice.
+I slowly realised this was probably tactic to make me feel guilty, and it worked.
+Even if you held suspicions that you were being manipulated, you could never be sure.
+I endured abuse for much longer than I would have, if I wasn’t concerned for them.
+I thought at this stage that they might stop the abuse if they got to know who I really was.

 The bombing of Berlin

-It became more obvious that this was a hostility not only born of a sense of rejection when they recurrently berated me with the bombing of Berlin.
-I had been 5 years in the city and never experienced anything of this before.
-This is unusual and it saddens me to report something so grotesque as the actions of these two activists amongst a city I loved over a decade.
+It became more obvious that this hostility was not only born of a sense of rejection when the activists recurrently berated me about the bombing of Berlin.
+I had been 5 years in the city and never experienced anything like this.
 These activists had many hours in the week to detail the effects of the bombing in Berlin.
 Alma might return a couple of days later and pick up where she let off.
 Probably after scripting the next scene with friends.
 It was possible to come upon the topic almost by chance.
-As when there was any talk of the canals- of the pleasant walk, of the marketplaces along the way, or people floating in a dingy with their cool beer- that presented an opportunity for awful incongruous images of the whole canal system being covered with bodies.
+As when there was any talk of the canals- of the pleasant walk, of the marketplaces along the way, or people floating in a dingy with their cool beer- that presented an opportunity for awful incongruous images of all the canal being covered with dead bodies.
 Talk of the underground system, and it’s development, would lead back to the impact of climbing back out of the underground to discover the devastation of the city.
-I did accept how terrible it was, I tried to imagine the impact it must have had, but I could not, and I said that I was sorry it ever happened.
+I did accept how terrible it was, I tried to imagine the impact it must have had, and I said that I was sorry it ever happened.
 However, this was early on, and gradually I came to resent this hail of horrors.

 Stereotype threat

 A number of stereotypes were strung out over weeks in the scripted conversations.
-So, for example, I was surrounded with examples of men and women cheating.
-The former fed into one stereotype for cheating cads and toxic men.
+So, for example, I was surrounded with examples of women cheating.
 The latter fed into another stereotype of childish men who think they are loved, while their woman cheats on him.
 The latter was closely linked to a mummy’s boy, but it was more developed as the stereotype of British men.

-One stereotype is the bumbling British man that, until recently, Hugh Grant had made a career of presenting par excellence.
+One stereotype is the bumbling British man that, until recently, Hugh Grant had made a career of presenting.
 A man that easily falls in love and easily led on, and easily cheated on.
 They also talked of the British character in Chimamanda Ngozi Adichie novel, Half of a Yellow Sun, as another example of this trope.
 As a contrast to me and the British men, increasing numbers of men would be betraying their girlfriends or, at the very least, sleeping around.
 In contrast to me, and the stereotype of British men who have very little sex.
 The ideas was that British men like me had many female friends because women did not think of them as sexual.
 Men and women, the claimed, cannot be friends because sex gets in the way.
-I begged to differ, because I had many female friends, as they knew.
-They claimed that this is only the case for men who use their female friends to offload their problems on, like men do with their mother.
+They claimed that men like me use their female friends to offload their problems on, like men do with their mother.
 Men would never do this with their male friends, but for some reason women are supposed to accept this.
-Some men even behave this way with their girlfriends, which is such a turn off for women.
-They could imagine me doing this.
+Men even behave this way with their girlfriends, which is such a turn off for women.
+They could imagine me doing this with Ingrid.
 All of which supported their suggestion that my girlfriend might be saying that she should have been a nun, does not need sex, and does not need to see me during the week, because she kept me around for her weekend day excursions.
 Meanwhile, other men were enjoying the benefits of something more casual and masculine.

-As time went on, an increasing number of people were cheating on the partners, and men were enjoying the benefits of something more casual.
-I still believe some of these liaison were underway long before me and the campaign against me had be launched.
-However, there was gradually to many points of contact with people, and particularly men getting laid behind the back of their partner.
-There was, for a while, a male colleague who lived in the building.
+As time went on, an increasing number of people were cheating on their partners.
+I admit that some of these liaison were underway long before the campaign against me had be launched.
+However, it gradually became ridiculous and those who were playing a part were not as good at acting as they would like to think.
 There was a regular who would have sex with a colleague upstairs regularly.
 There was a colleague who would have sex in the bar and make no attempt to clean the traces of his shenanigans.
-There were woman from directly above the bar, who would sit at the bar chatign to me who started to sleep with the man I could see across the street.
-There were colleague who would, I was led to believe, get their girlfriend drunk so that they would be left to hook up….
-So the pattern continued, and my prudish lack of sex seemed ridiculous.
-On top of that, there was the continuous conversation about how relationship do not work in Berlin because people to not stick to monogamy.
-Everyone the activists knew, who thought they were in a monogamous relationship, were not.
+There were woman from directly above the bar, who would sit at the bar chating to me who started to sleep with the man I could see across the street.
+There was colleague who would, I was led to believe, get their girlfriend drunk so that they would be left to hook up with another colleague…. and so on, the pattern continued, and my prudish lack of sex seemed ridiculous in this context.
+On top of that, there was the continuous conversation about how relationships do not work in Berlin because people do not stick to monogamy.
+Everyone the activists knew, who thought they were in a monogamous relationship, were being cheated on.
+As I explained in my last post about the role of activists who played my girlfriend, the activists at the bar explained why they thought my girlfriend was cheating on me.

-They were setting up a phantasmagoric paradox for me.
-I was given to believe, if only unconsciously, that men who are not having much sex will be bad at it.
+Leaving that aside, I was given to believe, if only unconsciously, that men who are not having much sex will be bad at it.
 Thus, they cannot hold up a monogenous girlfriend because their girlfriend would stray.
-However, if they were to sleep around, it would not be a monogenous relationship and they would not a fully satisfying relationship.
-At least, however, they were not being publicly humiliating themselves in their naïve believe that they are special and that they are loved.
+They would be publicly humiliating themselves in their naïve believe that they are special and that they are loved, that their relationship was unique and monogamous.

 British men were especially prone to this, or so they claim.
-They were prude and had less sex.
+They were prudes and had less sex.
 The more sex you had, the better you got at it.
-These women openly acknowledge that they might not be able hold up a long term relationships.
+Alma acknowledge that some of her friends could not be able hold up a long term relationship because of mental health issues.
 Nor could they afford to go on dates.
 However, from their perspective, they had better sex lives than most women because of dating apps.
-At least they were not deceiving themselves about men being monogenous.
-They felt that they had it better than women in a relationship, with a career, and better than the British in general.
-They said, they could tell I had had less sex because I had so few Facebook friends.
+At least, they argue, they were not deceiving themselves about ‘their men’ being monogenous.
+They felt that they had it better than women in a relationship, with a career, with money, and better than the British in general.
+They said they and everyone else could tell I had had less sex because I had so few Facebook friends.
 When people hook up on dating apps, they normally become Facebook friends.
 They thought this should have been a source of embarrassment for me, but it was not.
 They claimed it also explained why I was having problems with my girlfriend.
-I did talk to them about strange reactions from my girlfriend.
-They explained these reactions were classic examples manipulation used by women they know to sleep around.
+They explained how some interactions with my girlfriend were classic examples manipulation used by women they know to sleep around.

 Being Sensitive

 Both my girlfriend and the two women at the bar used stereotype threat to prolong my exposure to abuse.
 The women at the bar qualified some harsh comment with, ‘is that OK?
 I am not sure what I can say to you because you are sensitive, kind of like a girl’.
 Before we even knew each other, my colleague would ask, ‘have you ever thought about committing suicide?...
 Is this something only a German would ask.
 I know Germans are known for being abrupt and asking awkward questions’.
 This made me feel obliged to answer and talk down any negative stereotype of being German.
-She also mentioned, very early on, that she had been talking about me to her therapist.
-She had been asking about why I also come in early and I am always in a good mood.
-I was given to think- whether this was intentional part of the campaign or not- that I had responsibility towards her because I was significant to her in some way.
-In a related event, she confided in me about how the absence of her father, who had died of cancer, had an effect on her life.
-I did not ask about this personal information, which makes me think she was working on me, making me feel a sense of guilt and responsibility towards which would help prolong my exposure to her harassment.
-I was being subtly instructed to be more the man- feel less, soak up the suffering, and be a support to those suffering around you.
-I thus tried to be supportive and kill these activists with kindness.
+Asking this question, they were probably satisfied them that they have performed a duty of care to the man they were gong to drug and abuse in the comming years.
+They checked if he had suicidal tendencies.
+Other personal questions quickly followed that would help them hone the campaign of abuse that was to come.
+As I mentioned above, Alma told me very early on that she had been talking about me to her therapist.

-The other activists was self-conscious the whole time.
+The other activist was self-conscious the whole time.
 Looking back, I see that she was doing everything possible to proposition me without making it explicit.
 The move to have sex with her, had to come from me, it had to be my decision to cheat on my girlfriend.
 This is one of the most strained and stringent conditions of the whole campaign, and the best means to identify a Gone Girl Feminist.
-They will repeatedly avoid making the move to initiate physical contact (‘you asked me back to your flat, it was not trap’), or to initiate a drugging (‘I did not drug you, you asked me for the glass of water’).
-The former to evade the claim of entrapment, and the later to evade the accusation of a being part of a violent campaign.
-No wonder then that she needed to persist in her harassment for over a year, only to sexually assault me a few nights after the funeral of the woman who had raised me.
+They will repeatedly avoid making the move to initiate physical contact (‘you asked me back to your flat, it was not trap’), or to initiate a drugging (‘I didn’t drug you, you asked me for the glass of water’).
+No wonder then that Anna needed to persist in her harassment for over a year in the bar, only to sexually assault me a few nights after the funeral of the woman who had raised me.

-She first chatted me up in the coffee shop where I worked on my thesis, then she followed me to the coffeeshop where I worked to write her thesis.
-We would chat about her thesis which was related to the philosophy I worked on.
-Coincidence?
-Perhaps.
 She would ingratiate herself on me by pretending I knew as much about Foucault as she did.
 I realised that she was inviting me to indulge my ego.
-I repeatedly told her that I hadn’t worked on Foucault for years and that she must know more.
+I repeatedly told her that I hadn’t worked on Foucault for years and that she must know more than I remembered.
 This exchange became more awkward as I tried to show her that she needn’t handle my ego in such a way.
 I eventually stood up from the sofa and broke the conversation off.
 However, it was my workplace and I could not leave, and similar situations would recur weeks or months later.
 Even if I knew they were harassing me, I could not escape them.
-The power of gas-lighting in this manner is that you begin to doubt yourself without even realising you are convincing yourself.
-I started to wonder whether she did just like me, but she had learned in life that this is the best, or indeed the only way, to get her man.
-Perhaps, she would learn with time that I knew what she was doing and didn’t appreciate being played in such a way.
+The power of gas-lighting in this manner is that you begin to doubt yourself without even realising, that you are convincing yourself against sound judgement.
+I started to wonder whether she did just like me.
+Perhaps, she had learned in life that this is the best, or indeed the only way, to get her man.
+Maybe she would learn that I didn’t appreciate being played this way.
 We did have a lot of time together, more time than I had with my girlfriend.
+I knew she was working on me as an activist, but niavely thought she would come to see that I was not a cheat, or a mysoginst, or a racist.

 It seemed unreal that they would harass me for 1.5 years knowing that I hadn’t cheated on Ingrid the whole time, nor on Olga before that.
-The dedication was impressive either way, but I wondered whether they hadn’t seen through the rumours and gossip and decided I wasn’t the toxic beast that they had been told about.
-Despite everything, I wondered whether they were putting all this time into courting me because they liked me.
-They gave me more of their time than my girlfriends had.
-Often with both of them staying late when they had me to themselves.
+Despite everything, I wondered whether one of them was putting all this time into courting me because she liked me.
+They gave me more of their time than either girlfriend had.
 They dropped hints of what they were after, or more to the point, what I was missing out on.
 They liked performing fellatio for a man, they talked about how women like porn and the sex from porn, they didn’t have a problem with anal sex as long as the men who liked it always had lubricant with them.
-Th regular had a poetry reading of erotic literature in the bar.
+The regular had a poetry reading of erotic literature in the bar.
 She would stay until I closed by the bar when I worked the night shift.
-I had they keys, we were on our own, I knew what they were offering, and still I did nothing.
-Ultimately, they had been rejected in everyway and I genuinely felt more and more guilty about it all, even if I knew, at other times, that they were harassing me.
+I had they keys, there were times when we had the bar to myself, I knew what they were offering, but I didn’t cheat.
+They felt rejected and I genuinely felt more and more guilty about it all, even if I knew, at other times, that they were harassing me.
+However, I woudl only understand their techniques retrospectively.
+After they had done the damage and could boast about what they had been doing the whole time.
+After I started chasing up the research about emotional abuse in relationships and the psych ops used by the Stasi.

 Rejection and Projective displacement

-1. After my sacked colleague and a regular had both been rejected, they attempted to find different reasons for their resentment and hatred of me.
-I did not realise at the time just how lucky I was that my colleague and my boss- both women- came to my defence.
-At times this harassment would have an effect on them as well.
-For instance, I was having a conversation with another female colleague about her Master’s thesis on dance theory.
+1. I was having a conversation with another female colleague about her Master’s thesis on dance theory.
 The colleague who would harass me came over and threw herself down on a chair next to us.
 We acknowledged her and continued our conversation.
 This colleague just started shouting at us in the quiet cafe.
 ‘Keine versteht das!’, ‘No one would understand that’.
 It was not just strange to suddenly start shouting in this quiet cafe, but also because my other workmate had understood me.
-She ignored the existence of my workmate who was replying to me and elaborating on her thesis when she exploded.
-I tried to placate the colleague who had exploded, but by doing so, I only made the other one angrier at being totally overlooked.
+She ignored the existence of my workmate who was replying to me, and elaborating on her thesis, when she exploded.
+I tried to placate the colleague who had exploded, but by doing so, I only made the other colleague angrier at being totally overlooked.
 To cut a long story short, the woman who would come to harass me was jealous of me having a philosophical chat because I was her British friend doing a PhD in philosophy.
+Even while she was activist there to harass me, the sense of rejection after a year of rejection was real.
 There were many instances of the sudden change of mood in her.
+It was hard to tell whether she was attacking me because of he mental health problems or because she was a Gone Girl activist who was trying to damage my mental health.

 3. However, the topic of Jordan Peterson brings me to another incident which was just as ridiculous.
-I claimed to not know anything of Jordana Peterson, except that he had provoked a reaction from some interviews on social media from feminists.
-I knew this from some women from my Masters in Dundee.
+I claimed not to know anything of Jordana Peterson, except that some interviews had provoked a reaction on social media from feminists.
+I knew this much from some women from my Masters in Dundee.
 One was senior lecturer at the time and is now a professor, another was a very smart fellow student.
-Both did not see what they fuss was about.
+Both did not see what the fuss around Peterson was about.
+Thye had watched the Channel 4 News interview, which was the big one in the UK.
 They admitted not understanding the distinction made between qualitative and quantitative statistical analysis and that was the only place where they might have had an objection.
-Otherwise, they thought he had conceded the ground most feminists were concerned about, namely, aspiring to equality even if not exactly 50- 50 representation in every field of work.
-I relayed this to show that I was not a total hermit and, perhaps to show that I have discussion about such popular feminist topics of conversation with intelligent women.
+Otherwise, they thought he had conceded the ground most feminists were concerned about, namely, aspiring to equality even if not exactly 50 - 50 representation in every field of work.
+I relayed this to show that I was not a total hermit and, perhaps to show that I have discussions about such popular feminist topics of conversation with intelligent women.
 The response from the activists was that it was all a rhetorical ploy to put forward my own opinions while simultaneously disowning them.
 This showed how conceited and manipulated I was.
-The suspected that I was a Jordan Peterson fan who down played his more radical opinions by claiming, or feigning, that other women think the same as he does.
+They suspected that I was a Jordan Peterson fan who down played his more radical opinions by claiming, or feigning, that other women think the same as he does.

 4. When a man cheated on his girlfriend after his shift in the bar, I was accused of being sexist for not informing his life partner.
 I asked the GGF why she had not informed the woman herself, since she had worked there and knew the woman longer than I had.
 In fact, they had voiced there preference for his girlfriend who they knew and liked.
 Why was I the one solely responsible for defending this women’s dignity, and thus deserving of punishment for being part of the patriarchal system of the humiliation of women.
 I had only just arrived at work the day before to find some unseemly remnants of the sex that was had the night before.
 I had no inclination to do anything about it.
 I had not even seen the girlfriend since then.
 The activists never did tell the girlfriend they were so fond of.